zhuth/PyMongoWrapper/README.md

 }
 ```

 The extra `@` suffix specify that this function call should not be resolved in parse-time.
-By calling `execute` method of a `QueryExprEvaluator`, we may get the result of running this function:
+By calling `execute` method of a `QExprEvaluator`, we may get the result of running this function:

 ```python
 parsed = parser.parse('''